 What I’ve also learned, though, is that like every phase of parenting, most of the time a phase is just that: a phase.
 And right when you are convinced that those hard times are the way things are always going to be ad infinitum, almost overnight things can start looking up.
 And suddenly, the air is clear enough to recognize and appreciate all that’s great about living with kids of a certain age.
-Thanks to living with teenagers, I have an informed opinion on Drake vs. Kendrick Lamar; I can go skiing and only have to worry about buckling my own boots; I’ve learned the ins and outs of cooking Paleo (or at least Paleo-ish); I had seen almost every Oscar-nominated movie because they actually want to see the same movies as me; I was making a full-on case for Yanny before the story even hit the next day’s New York Times; I have a real excuse to re-read To Kill a Mockingbird and Picture of Dorian Gray and books I haven’t read since high school; I not only own a beauty blender, I know how to use it; I know that GOAT stands for “Greatest of All Time;” In fact, I am fluent in an entirely new language (“that’s an L,” “glow up,” “rip,” “low-key,” etc.); and, thanks to Abby’s dessert obsession, I not only know every major confectionery in New York City, but I get to enjoy her home-baked creations when the spirit moves her, which seems to be often these days.
+Thanks to living with teenagers, I have an informed opinion on Drake vs. Kendrick Lamar; I can go skiing and only have to worry about buckling my own boots; ); I have seen almost every Oscar-nominated movie because they actually want to see the same movies as me; I was making a full-on case for Yanny before the story even hit the next day’s New York Times; I have a real excuse to re-read To Kill a Mockingbird and Picture of Dorian Gray and books I haven’t read since high school; I not only own a beauty blender, I know how to use it; I know how to use various iterations of GOAT such as “he is goated“; I am, in fact, fluent in an entirely new language (“that’s an L,” “glow up,” “rip,” “low-key,” etc.); and, thanks to Abby’s dessert obsession, I not only know every major instagrammable confectionery in New York City, but I get to enjoy her home-baked creations when the spirit moves her, which seems to be often these days.

 That is the actual point of this post.
 I’ve written before about the fact that she’s learned how to bake, not stoveside next to a beloved flour-dusted nonna, but on her instagram feed via the insanely addictive hands-and-pans videos generated by feeds like So Yummy and Buzzfeed.
 I’ve long since abandoned my resentment about this (can’t you tell?), and just appreciate the fact that she’s excited about making something with her hands.